Using digital self-services and electronic identification across the EU/EEA

 Alongside other EU/EEA countries, Denmark wishes to make it easier to use digital self-services across national borders.
 An increased degree of digital self-service will increase the tempo and agility for users when they seek contact with authorities.
 For authorities, this will simultaneously decrease response time regarding inquiries.
 Likewise, the amount of manual handling of cases will decrease.

 The eIDAS regulation from July 2014, a regulation concerning electronic identification and trust-self-services for the use of electronic transactions within the European single market, aims to improve the usage of digital self-services for citizens and companies across the internal borders of the EU/EEA.
-This is done by requiring that citizens must be able to use their national eID (for example, the Danish NemID) across national borders.
+This is done by requiring that citizens must be able to use their national eID (for example, the Danish NemID/MitID) across national borders.

 Digital self-services from public authorities, in which eID is a requirement in accordance with national law or administrative practice, must meet the requirements of Article 6 and the demand regarding usage of national eID across national borders, described in the regulation.
 The eIDAS regulation demands that digital self-services must be accessible with an eID from other EU/EEA countries.
 Furthermore, it is required that member states acknowledge each other’s eIDs.